Putting Customer Focus into Practice

 - To demonstrate transparency

-- To show customers that the information is being looked at and acted on
+- To show customers that their feedback is being looked at and acted on

 - As a means to promote the customer focus of your agency or program

-- To encourage use of the information for making decisions
+- To encourage use of the feedback for making decisions

 - To inform your agency or program on how to meet your customers' expectations and increase customer satisfaction

-As part of your plan for sharing customer information, you will want to create templates for each audience you choose to share the information with.
+As part of your plan for sharing customer information and feedback, you will want to create templates for each audience you choose to share the information with.
 Creating templates will help with consistency and ease of regularly sharing the information.
-Templates used to share customer information can be as simple or complex as you would like to make them, and will look different depending on your audience and purpose.
+Templates used to share customer information and feedback can be as simple or complex as you would like to make them, and will look different depending on your audience and purpose.

-Again, taking action and using the customer information you collect and analyze is the most important part of a customer-focused agency or program.
+Again, taking action and using the customer information and feedback you collect and analyze is the most important part of a customer-focused agency or program.

-Examples of decisions and actions resulting from customer information include:
+Examples of decisions and actions resulting from customer information and feedback include:

 - Adding evening hours to immunization clinics, so more patients are able to attend